ComprosoftCEO/PasswordManager/README.md

 ## TODO's
 * Get the Key and Item fields working
-* Write the code that run the command shell
 * Load and save files
 * Validate the loaded fields
 * Encryption with AES and SHA-256